 “After cleansing and toning, introduce a serum or facial oil into your routine like the Elemis Cellular Recovery Skin Bliss Capsules to nourish the skin daily and use a moisture boosting mask twice weekly.

-“When it comes to your moisturiser, make sure it hydrates but also gives you good protection such as Pro-Collagen Marine Cream Ultra Rich which has been proven to increase moisture levels in the skin and reduce the appearance of wrinkles.
+“When it comes to your moisturiser, make sure it hydrates but also gives you good protection such as Pro-Collagen Marine Cream Ultra Rich.
+This has been proven to increase moisture levels in the skin and reduce the appearance of wrinkles.
 This will plump up the skin and take away immediate dryness.
-I also suggest having a night cream in your routine because while your skin is resting it’s also peak time for cell renewal replenishing vitamins lost during the day.
+I also suggest having a night cream in your routine.
+This is because while your skin is resting it’s also peak time for cell renewal replenishing vitamins lost during the day.

 “It is important for someone with dry skin to avoid soap, high alkaline products and products with alcohol.
 All of these deplete the body of any natural oils and feed into skin irritations and dehydration.”